Now that I’m in my mid-twenties, it’s very apparent what financial mistakes my friends and I have made over the years.

 4. Spending without a budget

-I highly recommend checking it out when you have time, it’s eye-opening once you see the stats of your spending.
-If you don’t use credit cards on a regular basis, you can simply look at your transactions online.
+I highly recommend checking out your expenses when you have time, it’s eye-opening once you see the stats of your spending.
+If you don't use credit cards on a regular basis, you can simply look at your transactions online.